A Compositional Approach to Verifying Modular Robotic Systems

 Our contracts use the standard definition of \gls{fol} with quantifiers ($\forall$, $\exists$) and logical connectives ($\land$, $\lor$, $\lnot$, $\Rightarrow$, $\iff$) over logical propositions including basic set theory~\cite{huth2004logic}.
 For a given component/node, $C$, its contract comprises $\mathcal{A}_C(\overline{i_C})$ (assumption/pre-condition) and $\mathcal{G}_C(\overline{o_C})$ (guarantee/post-condition), where $\overline{i_C}$ and $\overline{o_C}$ are each a vector of variables representing the node's inputs/outputs, respectively.
 (Note that, when discussing one specific component, we often omit the $C$ subscript.)

 Complex robotic systems often produce and consume \textit{streams} of data.
 Our approach to stream semantics is based on well-established work in the area of stream logic programming~\cite{Ueda85,Gregory87}.
-In our approach, a stream is a list of data: $[ e | Tail ]$, where $e$ is the first element in the list and $Tail$ is the remaining elements.
-When receiving data, a component taks $e$ from the stream, processes is, and recurses with $Tail$.
+In our approach, a stream is a list of data: $[ e | Tail ]$, where $e$ denotes the first element in the list and $Tail$ denotes the remaining elements.
+When receiving data, a component takes $e$ from the stream, processes it, and recurses over $Tail$.